 Loading...

-Healthcare staffing shortage statistics and the impact on revenue cycle management
+Impact of healthcare staffing shortages on revenue cycle management

 Staffing shortages are the new normal in healthcare.
 Most news headlines focus on gaps between the supply of providers and the growing demand for care.
 However, a recent survey by Experian Health, released in November 2023. shows the massive impact staffing shortages have on back office revenue cycle where these functions intersect with front-of-house patient engagement.
 Strikingly, the healthcare staffing shortage statistics in the survey show revenue cycle executives are 100% in agreement—staffing shortages significantly affect reimbursement workflows to the detriment of patients and healthcare employees.